EXPLAINER: Why AP hasn't called Pennsylvania

 EXPLAINER: Why AP hasn’t called Pennsylvania

-The Associated Press has not declared a winner in the battleground state of Pennsylvania, because there were hundreds of thousands of votes left to be counted Thursday morning in the contest between President Donald Trump and Democrat Joe Biden.
+The Associated Press has not declared a winner in the battleground state of Pennsylvania, because there were hundreds of thousands of votes left to be counted Friday in the contest between President Donald Trump and Democrat Joe Biden.
 Trump, who held a 675,000-vote lead early Wednesday, prematurely declared victory in the state.
-By Thursday morning, his lead had slipped to about 136,000.
+By early Friday his lead had slipped to about 18,000.
 And the race is destined to get tighter.
 The vast majority of the votes left to be counted there were cast by mail — and that is a form of voting that Biden has carried by a large margin.
-That’s probably because Trump has spent months claiming without proof that voting by mail would lead to widespread voter fraud.